Nwarache/CALL-CENTER-ANALYSIS-AND-DASHBOARD-USING-EXCEL/README.md

 - Created Charts for each pivot tables.
 - Added slicers for the data filtering.
 - Created columns to further aid in analysis.

+# Questions Explored

+This was simply based on the problem statement and concern of the Call center on determing calling patterns:

+- Number of in-bound calls.
+- The reason for the calls.
+- Sentiments behind the calls.
+- Which state or region made the most frequent calls.
+- What particular call center area recieved the most calls.
+- Method of contact by customers.
+- What call center received the most calls.
+- The caller sentiments behind these calls.

+# Insights and Recommendations